Here is how you can take advantage of Course Map to help your learners be successful:

 Once an item is in Course Map, changes to dates will not change its position.
 The only way to change the order of items in Course Map, once CM has picked up the item, is to change the order in the map.
 When an item has a new date, Course Map flags it for you.
 You can re-order it and click on Accept Positions.

 Set prerequisites: Course Map allows you to set items on the map to be ‘blockers’ – meaning that students cannot access anything below a blocker item until it is completed.
 Any item on the Course Map can be set to a blocker (i.e. syllabus, modules, discussions, tests, assignments and surveys).
-The only exception is discussions that don’t have a minimum post requirement, as CM can’t mark these items as complete.
+The only exception is discussions that don’t have a minimum post requirement, as CM can’t mark these items as complete unless you have set minimum criteria.

 To set an item as a blocker, check the box on the left of its title.
 In the below example, the Syllabus is a blocker.